Skip to the content.

 M-x helm-mode to enable helm completion for common Emacs commands.
 Note that the helm functionality enabled through helm-mode comes from a generic implementation and does not include all helm features available through equivalent helm-specific commands.
 See FAQ about M-x and C-x C-f.

-To make helm-mode start with Emacs init file:
+To make helm-mode starts with Emacs init file:

 (helm-mode 1)

-To discover basic helm commands, look at helm menu item in Emacs menu.
+You can also discover basic helm commands with helm menu items in Emacs menu.

 Another way to discover helm commands: run the shell script: ./emacs-helm.sh from helm directory and then look in the scratch buffer. emacs-helm.sh accepts emacs command line options. emacs-helm.sh -h opens an Info screen with more details.

-Note: When helm is installed with “make install” you will have a shell command named helm that you can run from any places i.e. not only from the helm directory
+Note: When helm is installed with “make install” you will have a shell command named helm that you can run from any places i.e. not only from the helm directory, you can do this yourself if you have installed from package by making a symlink of emacs-helm.sh in your load-path e.g. “~/bin”.

 See https://github.com/emacs-helm/helm/wiki#quick-try-with-emacs-helmsh